Skip to content

 Sharky's on the Pier

-Beachfront tiki bar with grouper sandwiches and cold drinks.
+Casual beachfront tiki bar known for grouper sandwiches and live music.

 15 min walk